groovy-tutorial/groovy-tutorial/manuscript/03/03_28_ConditionalOperators.md

 ## Conditional Operator

 The conditional operator (`?:`) is most commonly used when assigning a value to a variable.
 A conditional expression is used for the first operand and placed to the left of the question-mark.
-If this resolves to `true` then the second operand is evaluated, otherwise the third operator is evaluated.
+If this resolves to `true` then the second operand is evaluated, otherwise the third operand is evaluated.
 This sounds a little confusing so let's look at an example:

 {title="A basic tax calculator",lang=Java}
 	def salary = 100000